Chemins de fer d'Aire à Fruges et de Rimeux-Gournay à Berck: History

 Plans for the new line were exhibited at the council offices in Montreuil and Saint-Omer during April and May 1887.
 No objections were received.
 On 12 December 1889, the préfet declared the railway to be d'utilite publique (in the public interest) and M. Lambert was given permission to build the line.
 In June 1890, La Compagnie des Chemins de Fer d'Aire à Fruges et de Rimeux-Gournay à Berck was formed to build and operate the railway.
-The Chemins de Fer du Nord (CF du Nord) advanced ₣3.8 million to build the line, an average of ₣43,000 per kikometre.
+The Chemins de Fer du Nord (CF du Nord) advanced ₣3.8 million to build the line, an average of ₣43,000 per kilometre.
 The CF AC had cost an average of ₣77,000 to build ten years earlier.

 The first section of line, the 20 km from Montreuil-St-Justin to Berck-Place was opened on 9 July 1891 by M. Ribot, the Minister for Foreign Affairs and Deputy of the Pas-de-Calais department and M. Guyot, Minister for Public Works.
 The line was extended a further 2 km to Montreuil-sur-Mer station on the Saint-Pol-sur-Ternoise–Étaples railway on 6 April 1893.
 The 33 km line from Aire-sur-la-Lys to Gourgesson, on the CF AC, opened on 1 June 1893 and the final 35 km section from Rimeux-Gournay of the CF AC to Montreuil-sur-Mer opened on 30 July.
 With the 9 km of line shared with the CF AC, the line was 97 km long.
 Although initially operated as separate systems, by 1893 the AC and CF du ARB were being run as on, with locomotives and rolling stock from one line being used on the other.